Gum Disease Treatment in Phoenix, AZ

 Treating Gum Disease

-Our gentle hygienists will recommend that you return in about 4 to 6 weeks to our Phoenix dental office for a follow-up visit.
-They may also suggest scheduling more frequent cleanings in the future so we can monitor your condition and stay a step ahead of the disease.
+To ensure that we have your periodontitis under control, we will have you return to our Phoenix dental office in four to six weeks for a follow-up appointment.
+We may also recommend more frequent cleanings in the future to stay a step ahead of any recurrence of the infection.

 Call Today to Schedule Your Next Cleaning